cara380nm/candlekeep/rex.md

    - a Tinderbox
    - 10 days of Rations
    - a Waterskin
-   - 50 feet of Hempen rope
+   - 50 feet of royal caterpillar silk rope
    - Cartographer's Tools
      - A quill
      - Ink